News & Noteworthy

 The WBCM is the international business continuity group that offers training in business continuity and grants the professional certifications that employers are looking for in the industry.

-Crafted Compliance, Inc., dba RedPenSec adds two ISO/IEC 27001 ISMS Certified Lead Auditors to its' professional roster
+Crafted Compliance, Inc., dba RedPenSec adds two ISO/IEC 27001 ISMS Certified Lead Auditors to its' Pro Roster

 The Certified ISO 27001 ISMS Lead Auditor training course, led by experienced ISO 27001 auditors and practitioners and designed by experts, is aligned with the best-practices Guidelines for auditing management systems and audit methodology.
 Successfully completed by Steve Strater and Jamie Beth Maragas, this certification demonstrates their ability to effectively plan, conduct, report, summarise, and follow-up on an audit.
 The course is accredited by the International Board for IT Governance Qualifications (IBITGQ), as well as CIISec (The Chartered Institute of Information Security), and certified by the International Board for IT Governance and the Global Association for Software Quality and in Technology (GASQ).